Pet Safe Ice Melts: Quick Picks

 CONS: As mentioned above, a few owners observed that this ice-melt burned their dog’s paws, so it doesn’t appear to be a completely safe product in all cases.
 This is likely due to the fact that salts – which cause most of the problem — are still used in this formula.

 About: Green Gobbler Fast-Acting Pet-Safe Ice Melt is a small, pelleted compound designed to melt ice and snow without harming pets or plants as much as some other ice-melting products may.

-- MELTS SNOW AND ICE IN FRIGID TEMPERATURES (as low as -10°F): Pet Safe will generate exothermic heat...
+- MELTS SNOW AND ICE IN FRIGID TEMPERATURES: Green Gobbler Pet Safe Ice Melt works in temperatures as...

-- PERFECT FOR SPREADERS.
-Because of its small, round pellet shape, Pet Safe can be used in various ice...
+- PERFECT FOR SPREADERS: Because of its small, round pellet shape, Pet Safe Ice Melt can be used in...

 Features: Green Gobbler doesn’t disclose exactly what chemicals are used to make Fast-Acting Pet-Safe Ice Melt, but the packaging does indicate that it contains magnesium chloride, which is likely the primary active ingredient.

 Curiously, Green Gobbler states that this product does not contain salts, but magnesium chloride is, in fact, a salt.
 They likely mean that the product does not contain rock salt, but it is still troubling to see this kind of misrepresentation.

 Nevertheless, magnesium chloride is generally considered much safer than sodium chloride or calcium chloride.
 The manufacturer also reports that it works in very low temperatures – even down to -10 degrees Fahrenheit.